nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

     return 'It workssss'
 ```

-by port forwarding on one of my pods, accessing http://localhost:8080/health returned the 'It workssss' message, showing me that there was a seamless integration with Azure Key Vault.
+By port forwarding on one of my pods, accessing http://localhost:8080/health returned the 'It workssss' message, showing me that there was a seamless integration with Azure Key Vault.

 ## Issues